-Another common cause of loss is a mudslide.
-It happens when excess amount of water softens the grounds and develops the mud that slides down the hill causing damage to your property.
+Another cause of loss not covered by the typical Homeowners policy is a mudslide.
+This occurs when excess water softens the ground, causing mud to slide down the hill and damage your building.

-Flood insurance premium depends on the location of your home and the amount of coverages you need.
-There are flood zones established by National Flood insurance program and the higher flood prone area you live in – the higher the rates are for Flood insurance.
+Insurance premium depends on your home’s location and the coverage you need.
+The National Flood Insurance Program (NFIP) establishes special flood zones, and the higher the flood-prone area you live in – the higher the rates are for Flood insurance.

-- Coverage to the building itself along with foundation
+- Coverage of the building itself, along with the foundation

 - Plumbing and electrical systems